XiaqiongFan/DeepResolution/README.md

 # Download the model and example data

-Since the model exceeded the limit, we have uploaded all the models and the  information of mixtures to the Baidu SkyDrive.
+Since the model exceeded the limit, we have uploaded all the models and the  information of mixtures to the google drive.
 [Download](https://drive.google.com/open?id=19y6JYQY0VNkGMmjCi_1EF1EcMvDOdXn-)

 # Contact